shrutikapoor08/devjoke/README.md

 * * *

-My biggest fear is that I'll one day run into a peoblem that hasn't been solved on StackOverflow and I'll have to restart my projrct with a different technology.
+My biggest fear is that I'll one day run into a problem that hasn't been solved on StackOverflow and I'll have to restart my project with a different technology.

 * * *